3 Sources

 Copy Link

 Artificial intelligence is making inroads into religious practices, offering virtual spiritual guidance and automated sermons.
-This technological integration is sparking debate among believers about its appropriateness and impact on traditional faith practices.
+This technological integration is causing a divide among the faithful, with some embracing the new tools while others express concerns about the lack of human connection.

 1